programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 For example, earlier we downloaded all the files associated with the item lettertowilliaml00doug.
-We could have done that to each item returned by our search by changing the line
-`print result['identifier']`{.userinput} in our for loop to `result.download()`{.userinput}.
+We could have done that to each item returned by our search by changing the line `print result['identifier']` in our for loop to `result.download()`.

 We probably want to think twice before doing that, though—downloading all the files for each of the 7,029 items in the bplscas collection is a lot of files.
-Fortunately, the download function in the `internetarchive`{.filename} module also allows you to [download specific files associated with an item][documentation’s sample code for downloading an item].
-If we had only wanted to download the MARC XML record associated with a particular item, we could have instead done
+Fortunately, the download function in the `internetarchive` module also allows you to [download specific files associated with an item][documentation’s sample code for downloading an item].
+If we had only wanted to download the MARC XML record associated with a particular item, we could have instead done this:
-this:

 ``` python
 item = internetarchive.Item('lettertowilliaml00doug')